2023 Women’s Leadership Accelerator FAQ

 Should I apply?

 Yes!
-A key sentiment we have heard from the extremely talented and qualified women in previous programs is they were initially unsure if they had the expertise to apply.
-As you can see from the profiles of those who joined us in past programs, we support women who have a wide range of experience and skills.
+A key sentiment we have heard from the extremely talented and qualified people in previous programs is they were initially unsure if they had the expertise to apply.
+As you can see from the profiles of those who joined us in past programs, we support people who have a wide range of experience and skills.
 If you are passionate about leading change in newsrooms and the journalism community, we highly encourage you to apply.
 We designed the application to help you think through the challenges you’re facing and to give us a well-rounded picture of your skill set so we can tailor aspects of the program to your needs, even if you’ve taken a nontraditional path.

 When will I hear back about my application?